DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-Since, tuning the data as explained in the above section succeeded.
-It was decided to use CatBoostRegressor as final model for the predict demand.
-Therefore, it was decided to test accuracy of the algorithm using train data before finalizing the model.
+Since tuning the data as explained in the above section succeeded.
+It was decided to use CatBoostRegressor as the final model for the predicted demand.
+Therefore, it was decided to test the accuracy of the algorithm using train data before finalizing the model.
 Train dataset contains 146 weeks of data.
-Therefore, it was decided to split 1st week to 136th week data as train data and from 136th week to 146th data as test data.
+Therefore, it was decided to split 1st week to 136th-week data as train data and from 136th week to 146th data as test data.
 As shown in figure 15 below,
 </p>

 <img style="display:block;text-align:center" src="Dataset splitting as test set and trains set.PNG" alt="Dataset splitting as test set and trains set" >